drewdr16/test-assistant-repo/README.md

 ```

 ## Usage
-1. After installing dependencies needed, type in to initiate your project with the configuration specified in the package.json file that was installed recently.
+1. After installing the dependencies needed, type in to initiate your project with the configuration specified in the package.json file that was installed recently.
 Type in:
     ```sh
         npm start
     ```